Ways to Use Beacons

 The most common implementations are currently in retail or visitor spaces (museums, galleries) where the advertised id is matched with details obtained from a server to present information or offers.

 Sensor beacons are used in IoT applications to send proximity and sensor data to enterprise, IoT or cloud platforms.
-As sensor beacons aren't directly connected to the Internet/Intranet, this requires the use of an intermediate Bluetooth LE device such as a smartphone, single board computer or WiFi gateway.
-AI Machine learning can be used on data from sensor beacons to create actionable intelligence that can be used to improve efficiency, save costs, increase competitiveness and sometimes create new intellectual property (IP) for an organisation.
+As sensor beacons aren't directly connected to the Internet/Intranet, this requires the use of an intermediate Bluetooth LE device such as a smartphone, single board computer or gateway.
+Data is sent, without an intermediate platform or subscription, to your server or cloud providers such as AWS IoT, Google Cloud IoT and Azure IoT Hub.
+AI Machine learning can be used on data from sensor beacons to create actionable intelligence that can be used to improve efficiency, save costs and increase competitiveness.
+Sometimes the machine learning models themselves are so useful that they become new intellectual property (IP) for an organisation.

-Some dedicated hardware such as the Motorola MOTOTRBO range of two-way radios include beacon detection so that they can support indoor positioning.
+Some dedicated hardware such as the Motorola MOTOTRBO range of two-way radios include beacon detection so that they can support indoor positioning in this case with TRBOnet dispatching software.
 Sending proximity information is the basis for Real-time Locating Systems (RTLS).

 View the ideas gallery that showcases areas where BeaconZone beacons have been used.